 Despite being the same species, not all dogs are created equal.
 Some are better for certain tasks and lifestyles than others.
-They’re also unique when it comes to appearances – including their fur texture.
+They’re also unique regarding appearances — including their fur texture.
 However, do dogs have hair or fur?

 We will answer this question and more below.
 Ready to learn more about canine coat types?
 Keep reading!